 Established in 1830, we have been an important part of the history of Cincinnati ever since.
 We strive to carry on the tradition of First Unitarian members throughout the years who have championed individual and civil rights, led educational and civic reform, and worked to promote justice in daily affairs.
 We seek to be Radically Inclusive, and are constantly looking for ways to extend our welcome to all people.

-Summer Schedule: 10:30 a.m. at either First Unitarian Church or at St. John's Unitarian Universalist Church (see dates below for location)![]() Our Sunday morning services are streamed live (and recorded) on YouTube.
+Sunday Services begin at 10:00 a.m.
+These services are streamed live (and recorded) on YouTube.
 You can also view previous Sunday services there.

 |